filobot/docs/modules/anti-repeated-text.md

 # About the module

-This module will allow you to eliminate and warn those users who send messages with repeated text.
+This module will sanction those users who send repeated text in the same message.

 > We recommend using this module if you manage a community.
 {.is-success}